-This pin supplies power to both phase/frequency detectors A and B. The voltage applied on this pin must be no less than the potential applied to the V{DD} pin.
-The maximum voltage can be +5.5 V with respect to the GND pin.
+This pin supplies power to both phase/frequency detectors A and B. The voltage applied on this pin may be more or less than the potential applied to the V{DD} and V{CC} pins.
+The voltage range for V{PD} is 2.7 to 5.5 V with respect to the GND pin.

-For optimum performance, VPD should be bypassed to GND using a low-inductance capacitor mounted very close to these pins.
+For optimum performance, VpD should be bypassed to GND using a low-inductance capacitor mounted very close to these pins.
 Lead lengths on the capacitor should be minimized.

+GND

-GND Ground (Pin 7)
+Ground (Pin 7)